6 Best Essential Oils for Memory & Brain Health (Updated April 2020)

 The brain-boosting abilities of these essential oils are backed by research.
 Who knows?
 Perhaps all that you need to release the genius in you is a just click away.

-We did a side-by-side comparison with two of the world's biggest essential oil brands
+We did a side-by-side comparison with two of the world's biggest essential oil brands.

-Essential Oils for Improving Cognitive Function
+Essential Oils for Brain Function and Mental Clarity

 While some people’s chronic inability to maintain focus on anything may not be as debilitating as certain physical illnesses, it certainly puts a damper on the quality of the lives they lead.
 After all, each and every person could be more than they realize.

 1. Rosemary Essential Oil